bbfrederick/rapidtide/README.md

 any information about" - maybe EtCO2 variation, or sympathetic nervous system activity - so not really random.

-Yes, but correlation is easy - why use this package?
+Yes, but correlation analysis is easy - why use this package?
 =======================
-The simple answer is "correlation is easy, but using a prewritten package that handles file I/O, filtering, resampling, windowing, and the rest for you is even easier".
+The simple answer is "correlation analysis is easy, but using a prewritten package that handles file I/O, filtering, resampling, windowing, and the rest for you is even easier".
 A slightly more complex answer is that while correlation analysis is pretty easy to do, it's hard to do right;